China has long attempted to control their citizens’ access to the outside world via the internet.

 Users with non-compatible devices, or those who require more than 5 concurrent connections on a single login, can use the service’s comprehensive router capabilities to protect every connected device via a single point of access.

-- Outstanding privacy and security protections
+- Solid privacy and security protections

 - Fast connections, with no data caps